scarv/xcrypto/docs/byte-registers.md

   addressable would need 6 bits of register address in an instruction coding, and a mapping of 6-bit encodings onto 5-bit register addresses and 2-bit byte indexes.
 Or, just using the 8 argument registers, everything stays in 5-bits.
+- Having 16 byte addressable registers means an entire AES-128 round state can be kept inside the CPU without needing register spills.